askeksa/Cinter/README.txt

 Cinter is a software synthesizer designed for use in Amiga 4k intros.

-The synth has three conponents:
-- A VST instrument for creating sounds
-- A script for converting music
-- Replay code for inclusion in your intro

-You will need:
-- A Windows computer (or a way to use Windows VSTs)
-- A suitable VST host
-- Protracker, or a compatible tracker
-- Python 2.x, where x >= 5
-- An assembler, but you would need that for the intro anyway. :)

 To use the synth, you need to follow these steps:
-1. Locate the VST plugin for your OS in the vst directory and install it in your favorite VST host.
-For example, in Renoise, you need to place it in a directory mentioned under VST Plugins in the Plug/Misc settings.
-   The VST host must provide a GUI for generic VST parameters which can adjust parameter values at 0.01 precision.
-2. Select the VST for an instrument and adjust parameters to your liking.
-   Test the sound using the notes C-1 to B-3, which correspond to the same notes in Protracker on the Amiga.
-3. When satisfied with an instrument, play an E-4 note.
-This will open a directory selection dialog, where you can choose where to save the sample.
-   A raw 8-bit sample will be saved into the chosen directory.
-The name of the file contains an encoding of all the parameters.
+1. Use the Cinter GUI application to create samples and save them in RAW or 8SVX format.
-4. Use these samples to make music in Protracker (or another tracker capable of saving in Protracker format).
+2. Use these samples to make music in Protracker (or another tracker capable of saving in Protracker format).
-5. Run the CinterConvert.py script on the Protracker module.
+3. Run the CinterConvert.py script on the Protracker module.
 It will output binary files to be included in your intro.
-6. Include the Cinter4.S source file and the binary output files from the conversion script in your intro and use them as prescribed.
+4. Include the Cinter4.S source file and the binary output files from the conversion script in your intro and use them as prescribed.
 See the Cinter4Test.S file for a usage example.

-USING THE VST
+USING THE GUI

 Cinter is a simple, two-oscillator phase modulation synth.
 It has the following
 parameters: